-The accuracy of resource, reserve, and economic evaluations is always subject to uncertainty.
+The accuracy of reserves, resources, and economic evaluations is always subject to uncertainty.
 The magnitude of this uncertainty is generally proportional to the quantity and quality of data available for analysis.
 As a prospect, project, or well matures and new information becomes available revisions may be required which may either increase or decrease the previous estimates.
-Sometimes these revisions may result not only in a significant change to the reserves and value assigned to a property, but also may impact the total company reserve and economic status.
-The resources, reserves and economic forecasts contained in this report were based upon a technical analysis of the available data using accepted geoscience and engineering principles.
+Sometimes these revisions may result not only in a significant change to the reserves, resources and value assigned to a property, but also may impact the total company reserves, resources and economic status.
+The independent reserves, resources and economic forecasts contained in this report were based upon a technical analysis of the available data using accepted geoscience and engineering principles.
 However, they must be accepted with the understanding that further information and future reservoir performance subsequent to the date of the estimate may justify their revision.
-It is MHA's opinion that the estimated resources, reserves, economics, and other information as specified in this report are reasonable, and have been prepared in accordance with generally accepted geoscience and petroleum engineering and evaluation principles.
-Notwithstanding the aforementioned opinion, MHA makes no warranties concerning the data and interpretations of such data.
-In no event shall MHA be liable for any special or consequential damages arising from Renergen's use of MHA's interpretation, reports, or services produced as a result of its work for Renergen.
-Neither MHA, nor any of our employees have any interest in the subject properties and neither the employment to do this work, nor the compensation, is contingent on our estimates of the resources or economic evaluations for the properties in this report.
-This report was prepared for the exclusive use of Renergen and will not be released by MHA to any other parties without Renergen's written permission (other than the stated purpose set out above).
-The data and work papers used in this preparation of this report are available for examination by authorized parties in our offices.
+It is Sproule's opinion that the independent estimated reserves, resources, economics, and other information as specified in this report are reasonable and have been prepared in accordance with generally accepted geoscience and petroleum engineering and evaluation principles.
+Notwithstanding the aforementioned opinion, Sproule makes no warranties concerning the data and interpretations of such data.
+Neither Sproule, nor any of its employees have any interest in the subject properties and neither the employment to do this work, nor the compensation, is contingent on Sproule's estimates of the resources or economic evaluations for the properties in this report.
+This report was prepared for the exclusive use of Renergen and will not be released by Sproule to any other parties without Renergen's written permission (other than the stated purpose set out above).
+The data and work papers used in this preparation of this report are available for examination by authorized parties in Sproule's offices.
+Sproule gives its permission for the release of this report, for public use, by Renergen.

 Thank you for this opportunity to be of service to Renergen.
-If you have any questions or wish to discuss any aspect of the report further, please feel free to contact me.
+If you have any questions or wish to discuss any aspect of the report further, please feel free to contact either of us.

-Sincerely, - Ratte
+Sincerely,